Marlins vs. Rockies Player Props Betting Odds

 Diaz Stats

-- Elias Diaz has 45 hits with nine doubles, four home runs, 13 walks and 24 RBI.
+- Elias Diaz has 48 hits with 10 doubles, four home runs, 13 walks and 24 RBI.
 He's also stolen one base.

 Diaz Recent Games